-This service includes one-to-one coaching, CV advice and interview preparation to help you maximise your future opportunities.
-Having achieved new knowledge and skills, you will be fully supported to fulfil your career ambitions.
+This service can include one-to-one coaching, CV advice and interview preparation to help you maximise your future opportunities.

 The service works closely with local, national and international employers, acting as a gateway to the business world.
-It advertises a range of graduate positions around the country.

-Visit our Careers Service pages for further information. [http://www.lincoln.ac.uk/home/campuslife/studentsupport/studentcareersservice/]
+Visit our Careers Service pages for further information. [http://www.lincoln.ac.uk/home/campuslife/studentsupport/careersservice/]

 For further information and for details about funding your study, please see our UK/EU Fees & Funding pages or our International funding and scholarship pages. [www.lincoln.ac.uk/home/studyatlincoln/undergraduatecourses/feesandfunding/] [www.lincoln.ac.uk/home/international/feesandfunding/internationalscholarships/]